peripheryapp/periphery/README.md

 ## Excluding Files

-Both exclusion options described below accept a path glob, either absolute or relative to your project directory.
-You may specify multiple globs by separating them with a pipe character, e.g `"Foo.swift|{Bar,Baz}.swift|path/to/*.swift"`.
-Recursive (`**`) globs are not supported at this time.
+Both exclusion options described below accept a Bash v4 style path glob, either absolute or relative to your project directory.
+You may specify multiple globs by separating them with a pipe character, e.g `"Sources/Single.swift|**/Generated/*.swift|**/*.{xib,storyboard}"`.

 ### Excluding Results